JamShan/opengl-tutorials/readme.md

 The [opengl-tutorial.org] project is a set of C++ tutorials covering OpenGL v3.3+.

-This [port][opengl-tutorial-port] contains all of the code samples which have been ported into D.
+The included D [port][opengl-tutorial-port] contains all of the code samples which have been ported into D.

 [opengl-tutorial.org]: http://www.opengl-tutorial.org/
 [opengl-tutorial-port]: https://raw.github.com/AndrejMitrovic/opengl-tutorials/ports/opengl-tutorial.org